Sulu: Demographics

 The population of Sulu in the 2020 census was 1,000,108 people, with a density of sigfig 1,000,108/1,600.40.

 Although consisting of a mixed community of Muslims, the Tausugs dominate the Sulu Archipelago.
 The Tausug were among the first inhabitants of the Philippines to embrace Islam as a religion and a way of life.
-They are referred to as ‘people of the current’, reflective of their close ties to the sea.
+They are referred to as 'people of the current', reflective of their close ties to the sea.

 Religion

 Sulu inhabitants are predominantly Muslim, constituting about 99% of the provincial population in 2015.

 A majority of Sulu's Muslim population practice Sunni Islam of the Shafi'i tradition, as taught by Arab, Persian, Indian Muslim, Chinese Muslim and Malaccan missionaries from the 14th Century onwards.

 Relatively newer Islamic sects, mostly brought by returning veterans of the Afghan wars and missionaries from Pakistan's stricter Sufi traditions, referred to as the Tableegh, have been active in propagating what they believe to be a "purer" Islamic way of life and worship.
-A very small number who have since married into Iranian or Iraqi families have converted to Shiite Islam.
+A small number who have since married into Iranian or Iraqi families have converted to Shiite Islam.

 The majority of Sulu Christians are Catholics.
 They are under the jurisdiction of Archdiocese of Zamboanga through its suffragan Apostolic Vicariate of Jolo.
 Non-Catholic Christians include Evangelicals, Jesus Miracle Crusade, Episcopalian, Iglesia ni Cristo (INC), Mormons, Seventh-day Adventists, Jehovah's Witnesses, and a number of other Protestant denominations.
 Only the most recent Chinese immigrants adhere to Buddhism or Taoism, while most of the older Chinese families have acculturated and have either converted to Christianity or Islam while retaining many of their Chinese beliefs.

 Languages

 The Tausug language is the lingua franca of Sulu.
 The other local language is the indigenous Sama, which is widely used in varied tones and accents.
 This variety led to the development of Sinama dialects.
 The major ones are Sinama Sibutu (spoken mainly in the Sibutu-Sitangkai Region), Sinama Simunul (concentrated in Simunul-Manuk-Mangkaw Islands), Sinama Kapoan (spoken in the South Ubian-Tandubas and Sapa-Sapa Regions) and Sinama Banguingui (concentrated in Buan Island and spoken by Banguingui people).

-The Bajau-Sama language is also spoken, as are the official languages of Tagalog (Filipino) and English.
+The Bajau-Sama language is also spoken, as are the official languages of Filipino and English.
 Many locals and barter traders can speak Sabah Malay, while Chavacano is also spoken by Christian and Muslim locals who maintain contacts and trade with the mainland Zamboanga Peninsula and Basilan.
-Many Muslims can also speak Cebuano because of the mass influx of Cebuano settlers to Mindanao, especially among the Tau Sūg since Tausug is a related Visayan language.